So you’ve book your trip to Taiwan, and now you’re wondering how to plan your Taipei 3 day itinerary? Well, you’ve come to the right spot!

 For this Taipei itinerary, I’m going to give you two options.
 One is an itinerary for three whole days in Taipei City.
 The second is that you can see my 2-day Taipei itinerary, and then add a day-trip for day #3.
 Here are some of the best Taipei day trips, and I’ll mention my personal favorites at the end of this article.
 Also see my similar article, how to plan a 4 day itinerary in Taipei.

 Just so you know, I’m not just some traveler who passed through and then wrote up my itinerary.
-I’ve been living here for 10 years, I’m the author of Taiwan in the Eyes of a Foreigner, and I’m a regular contributor to travel magazines about Taiwan, so this is really my thing!
+I’ve been living here for over 10 years, I’m the author of Taiwan in the Eyes of a Foreigner, and I’m a regular contributor to travel magazines about Taiwan, so this is really my thing!

 Some Taipei Travel Essentials